xiix0/scam/README.md

-Do not sleep in a eucalyptus tree tonight.
+Go to a movie tonight.
+Darkness becomes you.